Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-In the above you'll notice that some instructions were provided for how to further set up the `istioctl` program locally and do pre-check validation of the Istio installation.
+You'll notice that some instructions are provided for how to further set up the `istioctl` program locally and do pre-check validation of the Istio installation.
 Make sure to add `istioctl` to your shell's path: